PS-003R32/Network-Scanner-pico-wh/README.md

 | GP4 (Pin 26)                 | SDA (Data Line)    |
 | GP5 (Pin 27)                 | SCL (Clock Line)   |

-> I have uploaded a full debug guide in the **troubleshooting section** if your display is no t turning on.
+> I have uploaded a full debug guide in the **troubleshooting section** if your display is not turning on.

 ---